jasonincanada/research/Main Sources.md

-Following these research sources as of July 2022:
+Following these research sources as of August 2022:

 | Source                | Link                                                                                             |
 | --------------------- | ------------------------------------------------------------------------------------------------ |